Welcome to town: A new hostel for Jasper

 It's been years in the making and now HI Canada is excited to announce that construction is about to begin on a brand new hostel in Jasper, Alberta.
 The new bigger and better hostel will be right in town, giving backpackers and budget travellers in Jasper easy access to all the town and surrounding park has to offer.

-The new HI Jasper, which is scheduled to open in late spring 2019, will be three storeys tall with a mix of private and shared rooms.
+The new HI Jasper, which is scheduled to open in May 2019, will be three storeys tall with a mix of private and shared rooms.
 The shared rooms will sleep a max of four guests in two sets of bunks, and there will be a separate bathroom for every two rooms—a lot like the rooms at HI Whistler.
 Private rooms will come with ensuite washrooms.
 There will also be an on-site cafe, a cozy fireplace lounge, a media room, a games room, a large kitchen plus dining areas as well as two outdoor eating areas and BBQ, an outdoor fire pit, guest laundry, gear and luggage storage space and on-site staff accommodation.

 The new hostel is making use of a pretty cool building process called modular construction — the hostel will be built as a series of 66 separate modules.
 They'll be constructed off-site in a controlled environment and then shipped into the park for assembly once the foundations are set.
 Many of them will be outfitted and even furnished before delivery later this fall.
 This saves on construction costs and also leaves a smaller environmental impact in Jasper National Park, thanks to fewer deliveries and less waste.